anayanapalli/anayanapalli.github.io/_posts/2023-12-18-coding-in-english.md

 ## The Dawn of Software 3.0: AGI Takes the Lead

 <p align="justify">
 Now, the spotlight is on Software 3.0, a paradigm that revolutionizes programming by leveraging AGI.
-Unlike its predecessors, Software 3.0 is characterized by its use of simple natural language, where programming involves **"prompt engineering"** to query a powerful AGI model.
+Unlike its predecessors, Software 3.0 is characterized by its use of simple natural language, where programming involves <b>"prompt engineering"</b> to query a powerful AGI model.
 This marks a departure from the conventional coding practices, allowing developers to interact with AGI models like GPT to generate a spectrum of outputs—from human-indistinguishable text to surrealistic images and functional code.
 </p>

 ## The AGI Advantage: